Bitcoin, Cryptocurrencies and ICOs

 And do NOT trust ANY of the adverts you see, claiming to generate massive amounts of cash every day.
 Bitcoin is big.
 It’s in the news.
 All the scammers are jumping on the bandwagon and trying to steal your money.

-Bitcoin is not a scam, and neither are the major players (Litecoin, Ripple, Ethereum and so on – the ones trading on major dollar exchanges) but ICOs are like the dot-coms in the ’90s.
+Bitcoin is not a scam, and neither are the major players such as Litecoin, Ripple and Ethereum – the ones trading on major dollar exchanges – but ICOs (new coin launches) are like the dot-coms in the ’90s.
 Some will survive, many will die horribly and you’ll lose money.

 To answer some of your other questions, read this conversation-cum-FAQ.

-Today, that’s worth about $1,000 and I can do fun stuff like margin funding lending for daily interest (ask me if you have the minimum $50 in BTC and want to know how that works).
+Today, that’s worth about $1,000 and I can do fun stuff like margin funding lending for daily interest (ask me if you have several hundred dollars in BTC and want to know how that works).

 Exchanges are where you can trade coins/tokens.
 They’re like the London Stock Exchange, Wall Street and so on… and they’re about as trustworthy.